 See-more: Because...it sounds cool?

-The creators of The Batman, the Continuity Reboot to Batman The Animated Series, were looking for a way to set their series apart from the rest.
+The creators of The Batman, the Continuity Reboot to Batman: The Animated Series, were looking for a way to set their series apart from the rest.
 So, they made a spin-off movie entitled, The Batman... versusDracula.
 Batman.
 Versus.
 Dracula.
-The epic bat-imagery crossover lets it actually make a twisted kind of sense, despite being a complete derailment of the Batman franchise.
-And the movie lives up to the concept.
+The bat-imagery crossover lets it make a twisted kind of sense.
+The movie lives up to the concept.
 Yes, Batman finds a cure for vampirism at the end, and all the citizens of Gotham who were vamps go back to normal.
 The Penguin becomes The Renfield.
-Oh, and as if it wasn't cool enough already, The Joker gets turned into a vampire for a while.
-Vampire Joker.
+Oh, and as if it wasn't cool enough already, The Joker is turned into a vampire for a while.
 VAMPIRE.
 JOKER.
-This isn't Rule Of Cool, this is Rule Of PURE AWESOME.

 The giant drill - that could have been done so many other less cool ways.

-SWAT Kats... pretty much constantly.
-How did they manage to build an entire serviceable jet fighter from parts in a salvage yard?
+SWAT Kats: How did they build a serviceable jet fighter from parts in a salvage yard?
 One better than the official military's jets?
 After building a secret hangar?
-And many of their Special Missiles completely violate logic and physics.
-Not to mention the times their jet ends up crashing into the water with stalled engines and they manage to get the engines restarted underwater and fly away.
-But who cares?
-It's RADICAL.
-And plays to an awesome electric guitar soundtrack.
+Many of their Special Missiles violate logic and physics.
+Their jet crash into the water with stalled engines and they get the engines restarted underwater and fly away.
+Who cares?
+It's RADICAL and plays to an awesome electric guitar soundtrack.

-Codename Kids Next Door is made of this trope.
-The stuff that happens on a typical episode would be laughable anywhere else, but the fans overlook that little detail because it has 10-year-old badasses with homemade weapons and vehicles.
-Yes.
+Codename: Kids Next Door: The stuff that happens on a typical episode would be laughable anywhere else, but the fans overlook that little detail because it has 10-year-old secret agents with homemade weapons and vehicles.

 Ben 10 and its sequels.
 A wrist-mounted device that shapeshifts the wearer into ten (or more) forms with varied superpowers?
 Having it means meeting alien heroes, beating down bad guys, and being able to do your chores in a hurry?
 Oh heck yeah.

-The simple act of taking Luke Skywalker's prop lightsaber up on the space shuttle.
+The act of taking Luke Skywalker's prop lightsaber and Gene Roddenberry's ashes up on the space shuttle.

 There are quite a few instruments and objects used as instruments which may or may not have practical advantages, but are undeniably Cool, such as: